visionify/visionai/docs/scenarios/social-distance.md

 VisionAI model's generated events would be:
 - Person distance events detected

-## Camera Configuration

-Recommended to set up cameras in ceiling view for monitoring social distancing guidelines.

 ### Camera Placement

 - Install cameras in high traffic areas, such as entrances, exits, and common areas.